kerrygilbert/smorgasbord-sandbox/README.md

 http://localhost:3000

 ###adding sounds
-Smorgasbord automatically creates buttons based on the audio files you've placed in the public/sounds directory.
+Smorgasbord-sanbox automatically creates buttons based on the audio files you've placed in the public/sounds directory.
 To add new sounds, just put another file in public/sounds.